arpita-vishwakarma/Arpita-Vishwakarma/README.md

 ### 💻 Software Developer | Python | Backend | Tech Enthusiast

-I'm Arpita Vishwakarma, a passionate Python/Django Developer with a keen interest in Data Science, AI, and Web Development.
+I'm Arpita Vishwakarma, a passionate Python/Django Developer with a keen interest in AI and Web Development.
 💡 I love crafting digital solutions with clean, efficient, and scalable code!
 🤝 Always open to collaborating on open-source projects!
 🎯 Goal: To build impactful projects that solve real-world problems.